Showing posts with label birmingham. Show all posts

 2004 ~Saturday March 6, Shopping at Summit Mall Birmingham, AL

-It was a beautiful day for a two and half hour drive to Birmingham to go shopping.
+It was a beautiful day for a two-and-a-half-hour drive to Birmingham to go shopping.

-All the stores are build individual so we had to go from store to store.
+All the stores are built individually, so we had to go from store to store.

 Resting after shopping in front of the Pottery Barn

-After a full morning of shopping we decided to eat at The Cheese Cake Factory.
+After a whole morning of shopping, we decided to eat at The Cheese Cake Factory.

-Hannah holding the beeper at the Cheese Cake Factory
+Hannah is holding the beeper at the Cheese Cake Factory.

-Hannah and Hubby discussing what to order off the menu
+Hannah and Hubby are discussing what to order off the menu.

 Waiting for a table at the Cheese Cake Factory